check-spelling/pyephember/API.md

 * All Day - 1 - Starts at start time of period 1 and ends at the end time of period 3
 * Auto - 0 - Based on the times you have configured.

-This is equalivent to the "Run Selection" setting in the app.
+This is equivalent to the "Run Selection" setting in the app.

 ### Request